github0null/eide-docs/docs/modules/project_resource.md

 #   'virtual_folder/**/*.c': --c99
 ```

-Then you can click `build` button to build you project.
+Save and then you can click `build` button to rebuild you project.

 ### Check File Args